rogaha/docker-desktop/README.md

 ![Docker L](image/docker-desktop.png "Docker-Desktop")

-OBS: The client machine needs to have a X11 server installed.
+OBS: The client machine needs to have a X11 server installed (Xpra).
 See the "Notes" below.

 ##Docker Installation